nickbrandt/GitLab/doc/ci/runners/README.md

 For example, if `Public` Cost Factor of the Runner is set to `0.0`, it would NOT count the time spent executing jobs for `public` projects towards the Usage Quota at all.
 Similarly, if `Private` Cost Factor of the Runner is set to `1.0`, it would count every minute spent executing jobs for `private`/`internal` projects without applying any additional multiplier to the time spent.

 Setting a value, different from `0.0` and `1.0`, could be used to adjust the "price" of a particular runner.
+For instance, setting the multiplier to `2.0` will make each physical minute to consume 2 minutes from the quota.
+Setting the multiplier to `0.5` will make each physical minute to consume only 30 seconds from the quota.

 It is possible to adjust Cost Factors for the particular runner: